rosen-bridge/kodegen/.changeset/gentle-moles-develop.md

 'kodegen': patch
 ---

-Make Prettier and eslint fail on CI when formatting issues exist
+Make prettier and eslint fail on CI when formatting issues exist